 The FAFSA student aid report is a resource either in paper or online that helps students and families understand basic information about their eligibility.

 More information about the FAFSA student aid report (SAR) can be found here.

 There are lots of opinions about whether or not to use the IRS Data Retrieval Tool tool when filling.

 “Don’t pull the information from the IRS if you had any stock sale/rollovers.
 Do it manually and save yourself a lot of grief.” —Barbara

 “We moved and changed jobs and FAFSA counted $300k in retirement money as untaxed income!!!
 It was horrendous trying to fix it!!” —Bonnie”

-“Check how the IRS writes ur address.
-It took me 2 weeks of frustration to figure that out.” –Mary
+“Check how the IRS writes your address on your tax return.
+It has to match what you enter for the tool.
+It took me 2 weeks of frustration to figure that out.” —Mary

 “DO NOT use the IRS Data Retrieval tool if anything about your finances was weird during the year of your tax returns.” —Kimberly

 When it comes to filling out the FAFSA, it’s obvious from all these opinions that, everyone has a different one.